QUOTES-Reaction to Indian singer Lata Mangeshkar's death | Entertainment

 "Lata Didi's songs brought out a variety of emotions.
 She closely witnessed the transitions of the Indian film world for decades.
 Beyond films, she was always passionate about India's growth.
 She always wanted to see a strong and developed India."
 "I consider it my honour that I have always received immense affection from Lata Didi.
 My interactions with her will remain unforgettable.
 I grieve with my fellow Indians on the passing away of Lata Didi."

+IMRAN KHAN, PRIME MINISTER OF PAKISTAN "With the death of Lata Mangeshkar the subcontinent has lost one of the truly great singers the world has known.
+Listening to her songs has given so much pleasure to so many people all over the world."

+HAMID KARZAI, FORMER PRESIDENT OF AFGHANISTAN "With her voice Lata Mangeshkar filled millions of hearts with joy.
+Her melodies are universal and forever.
+My profound condolence to her family and the people of India.
+May the nightingale of India Rest In Peace."

-RAHUL GANDHI, MEMBER OF PARLIAMENT "She remained the most beloved voice of India for many decades.
+RAHUL GANDHI, MEMBER OF PARLIAMENT, INDIA "She remained the most beloved voice of India for many decades.
 Her golden voice is immortal and will continue to echo in the hearts of her fans.
 My condolences to her family, friends and fans."

 AMITABH BACHCHAN, VETERAN BOLLYWOOD ACTOR "She has left us ..
 The voice of a million centuries has left us .. her voice resounds now in the Heavens!
 Prayers for calm and peace."